-

 Anti-cancer Agent

-KRAS G12C inhibitor 42 is a selective inhibitor targeting the KRAS G12C mutation, a key driver of various cancers.
-This compound demonstrates significant anti-cancer activity by disrupting KRAS signaling pathways involved in tumor growth and proliferation.
-KRAS G12C inhibitor 42 is suitable for research applications focused on KRAS G12C-mediated malignancies and may aid in the development of targeted cancer therapies. -
+KRAS G12C inhibitor 35 is a selective inhibitor targeting the KRAS G12C mutation, a driver mutation frequently associated with various cancers.
+This compound effectively disrupts KRAS signaling pathways, leading to inhibition of tumor cell proliferation.
+It serves as a valuable tool for research into KRAS G12C-mediated oncogenesis and therapeutic strategies in cancer treatment. -

 KRAS G12D Inhibitor